 Private beach with watersports facilities, spa, swimming-pool, tennis and volleyball court, fitness room, restaurants, bars, observatory, outdoor cinema, kids' club, library, CD and DVD libraries, free WiFi throughout, concierge.
-In rooms: flatscreen TV and DVD player, CD player, iPod dock, minibar, full-size Soneva amenities, outdoor bathrooms, private pool, personal concierges called Fridays in a nod to Robinson Crusoe.
+In rooms: flatscreen TV and DVD player, CD player, iPod dock, minibar, full-size Soneva amenities, outdoor bathrooms, private pool, personal concierges called Barefoot Butlers to see to your whims.
 Electric buggy for exploring the resort.

 How to choose, since they’re all divine, with billowing mosquito nets and stacks of old-school suitcases at the end of the bed hiding away the television?
 For couples Cliff Pool Villa Suite 53, with huge outdoor living spaces and a massive pool, is perfectly private.
 For easier beach access, bag one of the 12 romantic Oceanfront Pool Villa Suites with dreamy sea views.

 As stunning as the main infinity pool is, it is oft ignored by Soneva Kiri’s guests, possibly because each of the villas has its own huge private pool.

 Now’s the time to catch up on all those books and magazines on your ‘to read’ list – load them on to your Kindle to lighten your bags.

 Kids love Soneva Kiri.
 Beaches, pools and an amazing kids’ club will keep them amused.
 Baby cots are free and extra beds for children under the age of 11 can be added to all rooms for US$73 each a night (US$146 for over-12s).